-- 1. Clear all of the data in RAW.
-Load the lysozyme.out file that you saved in the reconstruction_data folder in a previous part of the tutorial. - Note: If you haven't done the previous part of the tutorial, or forgot to save the results, you can find the lysozyme.out file in the reconstruction data/lysozyme complete folder. - 2.
-Right click on the lysozyme.out item in the IFT list.
+1. Clear all of the data in RAW.
+Load the glucose_isomerase.out file that you saved in the reconstruction_data folder in a previous part of the tutorial.

+- Note: If you haven't done the previous part of the tutorial, or forgot to save the results, you can find the glucose isomerase.out file in the reconstruction data/gi complete folder. - 2.
+Right click on the glucose_isomerase.out item in the IFT list.
 Select the "Bead Model (DAMMIF/N)" option. - 3.
 Running DAMMIF generates a lot of files.
-Click the "Select/Change Directory" button, make a new folder in the reconstruction_data directory called lysozyme_dammif and select that folder. - 4.
+Click the "Select/Change Directory" button, make a new folder in the reconstruction_data directory called gi_dammif and select that folder. - 4.
 Change the number of reconstructions to 5. - Note: It is generally recommended that you do 15-20 reconstructions.
 However, for the purposes of this tutorial, 5 are enough. - Note: For final reconstructions for a paper, DAMMIF should be run in Slow mode.
 For this tutorial, or for obtaining an initial quick look at results, Fast mode is fine. - 5.
 Uncheck the "Refine average with dammin" checkbox. - Note: For final reconstructions for a paper, DAMMIN refinement should be done.
 However, it is quite slow, so for the purposes of this tutorial we won't do it. - 6.
-If it's not already checked, check the "Align and cluster envelopes (damclust)" checkbox.
+If it's not already checked, check the "Align and cluster envelopes (damclust)" checkbox. - 7.
+RAW can align the dammif/n output with a PDB structure using SUPCOMB from the ATSAS package.
+To do so, check the 'Align output to PDB' box and select the 1XIB_4mer.pdb file in the reconstruction_data/gi_complete folder. - Tip: If you're not sure if you selected the correct file, hovering your mouse over the filename will show the full path to the file.

-- 7. Click the "Start" button. - Note: The status panel will show you the overall status of the reconstructions.
-You can look at the detailed status of each run by clicking the appropriate tab in the log panel. - 8.
-Note that by default the envelopes are aligned and averaged using DAMAVER, and then the aligned and averaged profile is refined using DAMMIN.
-Clustering analysis is also done by default. - Some settings are accessible in the panel, and all settings can be changed in the advanced settings panel. - 9.
+- 8. Click the "Start" button. - Note: The status panel will show you the overall status of the reconstructions.
+You can look at the detailed status of each run by clicking the appropriate tab in the log panel.

+- 9. Note that by default the envelopes are aligned and averaged using DAMAVER, and then the aligned and averaged profile is refined using DAMMIN.
+Clustering analysis is also done by default. - Some settings are accessible in the panel, and all settings can be changed in the advanced settings panel. - 10.
 Wait for all of the DAMMIF runs and DAMAVER to finish.
-Depending on the speed of your computer this could take a bit. - 10.
+Depending on the speed of your computer this could take a bit. - 11.
 Once the reconstructions are finished, the window should automatically switch to the results tab.
 If it doesn't, click on the results tab.

-11. The results panel summarizes the results of the reconstruction run.
+12. The results panel summarizes the results of the reconstruction run.
 At the top of the panel there is the ambimeter evaluation of how ambiguous the reconstructions might be (see previous tutorial section).
 If DAMAVER was run, there are results from the normalized spatial discrepancy (NSD), showing the mean and standard deviation of the NSD, as well as how many of the reconstructions were included in the average.
-If DAMAVER was run on 3 or more reconstructions, and ATSAS >=2.8.0 is installed, there will be the output of SASRES which provides information on the resolution of the reconstruction.
+If DAMAVER was run on

+3 or more reconstructions, and ATSAS >=2.8.0 is installed, there will be the output of SASRES which provides information on the resolution of the reconstruction.
 If DAMCLUST was run the number of clusters, information on each cluster, and the distance between each cluster is shown.